dart-archive/www.dartlang.org/src/site/articles/serialization/index.markdown

 Cons:

-* Must know the class to serialize into.
+* Must know the class that the object is being serialized into.
+* Must use only public classes.
+* Can't always infer the type of objects when deserializing.
+  For example, if a field declared as List<Person> is actually a a List<Superhero>, then you lose the type information about Superhero.
-* Can't serialize complex classes.
+* Can't serialize some complex objects.
-  <span class="remark">[PENDING: do you serialize classes or objects?]</span>
-  For example, you can't serialize objects that point to themselves (directly or indirectly), objects with attributes defined using abstract classes, and objects that can be created only by using constructors with arguments.
+  For example, you can't serialize objects with cycles (objects that point to themselves, directly or indirectly), objects with fields defined using abstract classes (abstract classes can't be instantiated), and objects that can be created only by using constructors with arguments.
-  Also, you're likely to lose inheritance information.

 If you are looking for alternatives to [dartson](#dartson-review) that work with simple JSON, here are a few.
-All use mirrors, and thus should be used only with the Dart VM:
+All require mirrors, and thus should be used only with the Dart VM:

 * [json_object](https://pub.dartlang.org/packages/json_object)